 If you are like most people, you are not wrong in assuming that most power surges come from lightning bolts.
 Well, the truth is, most power voltages originate from power-hungry electrical appliances and equipment.

-Whenever such high-power consumption electrical appliances (think washing machines, televisions) are powered on or off, sudden surge of electricity (some times you may even notice your room light flickers) will cause an “imbalance” at the power grid and electrical surges or spikes are hence triggered.
+Whenever such high-power consumption electrical appliances (think washing machines, televisions) are powered on or off, a sudden surge of electricity (sometimes you may even notice your room light flickers) will cause an “imbalance” at the power grid and electrical surges or spikes are hence triggered.

 Power line irregularities and high-frequency electromagnetic noise can also cause electrical transients which are damaging for our electronics at home or in the office.